The Boy with the Moon on his Forehead: Quest for objects

-In a variant from Rajasthan, The Pomegranate Princess, a childless king marries a seventh wife, a woman named Usha, to the jealousy of the other six queens.
+In an Indian tale titled The Pomegranate Princess, collected from a Rajasthani teller named Chhoti, from Bassi, in the "Rajasthani dialect of Hindi", a childless king marries a seventh wife, a woman named Usha, to the jealousy of the other six queens.
 Now queen, Usha gives birth to a boy, a girl and another boy (as three consecutive births), but the jealous queens bribe the midwife to put rocks in their cribs and throw the children in the ocean.
-However, they are saved each time by a sadhu, who names them, respectively, Gokul, Kalama and Kalyan.
+However, they are saved each time by a sadhu, who names them, respectively, Gokul, Kamala and Kalyan.
 Some time later, the sadhu dies, but leaves the children "the ashes of the fire", which are imbued with magic.
 The three decide to move from the sadhu's hut to the city, and Kamala, using the magic ashes, creates a fine mansion for them.
 The barber and the king's minister see Kamala and find a matchmaker.
-She takes a job as the sibling's housekeeper and tells the girl the house will be even more beautiful if one of her brothers finds a pomegranate that "shines like a bright star in a far away tree".
+The matchmaker takes a job as the siblings' housekeeper and tells the girl the house will be even more beautiful if one of her brothers finds a pomegranate that "shines like a bright star in a far away tree".
 Her brother Gokul uses the ashes on his horse, rides it to the tree and takes the pomegranate home.
 That night, the fruit cracks open and a princess comes out of it.
 The next time, the matchmaker convinces the sister to send her brothers for the golden bird.
 As usual, the brothers fail and are turned into stone, but their sister gets the bird and rescues them.
 Now back home, the golden bird convinces the siblings to invite the king, the queens and everyone for a banquet.
 The bird reveals the intrigue to the king, who orders for the former queen to be brought to his presence.

 Ethnologist Verrier Elwin collected a Baiga story from the Mandla district, titled The Brave Children: the fourth queen gives birth to a boy and a girl, but the three jealous co-wives of the king cast them in the water.
 They are found by a Sadhu, who gives them two sticks with a magical command.
 Years later, the jealous queens send the boy on a quest for a lotus flower and Pathari Kaniya (The Stone Maiden) as his wife.

 James Hinton Knowles collected three variants from Kashmir, grouped under the title "The Wicked Queens".
 In the first, the number of siblings is 4 (three boys, one girl), the third son is the hero and he goes on a quest for a bird that speaks and sings.
 In another, there is only one son who quests for a tree and its covering (lacking the quest for a magical water and a magical bird, from other variants).